 We waited and we waited.
 Notices said cancelled, delayed and then nothing at all.
 Alternative routes were looked at but options were limited to say the least.
 One of our group Charlie knowing that he would not make it home in time set off to find a bed and breakfast hotel so he could spend the night and return early the following morning.
 We later found out that he had no luck and had to spend the night under the starts on a bench by the sea.
 As time progressed the station platform began to get busier and busier.
 Eventually a train was set to arrive at 22:09 some two hours later than the one we wanted.
 It was late and rolled in at about 22:15.

-|The platform gradually filling up|
+|The platform gradually filling up

 This train was packed solid and there was standing room only.
 This was fine for me as I hate public transport at the best of times and have always had a problem with crowded tube trains, trains and buses.
 I suppose it is one of the reasons my Brompton bicycles are so important to me!

 The seats to the left of where I was standing were taken up my a large group of young boys and girls perhaps 16 - 18 years old.
 Their noise and language was not good and added to this many of the boys were bare chested.
-I don't care how hot it gets, for me this is vulgar at best and renders the participant to be viewed as common at best and well known to the police at worst.
+I don't care how hot it gets, for me this is vulgar and renders the participant to be viewed as common at best and well known to the police at worst.

 This group of friends had an argument between themselves which resulted in two of their number walking to the next carriage.
-Within a few minutes one of them came back to inform that someone had started with John.
+Within a few minutes one of them came back to inform that someone had started with someone called John.
 Of course the boys got up to defend the honour of their friend, encouraged by the screams from the girls.

 I could say that it was like that scene from Romeo and Juliet where bands of young men are fighting in the streets of an Italian city but I cannot.
 What followed was like the worst Jeremy Kyle or Gerry Springer television programme.